ericgantman/nand2tetris/README.md

 - **Software**: Understanding assemblers, virtual machines, and operating systems.
 - **High-Level Languages**: Designing and implementing functional programming languages.

-Through this course, I’ve gained invaluable insights into how computers work at a fundamental level.

 ## Projects
 Here’s a brief overview of the projects I’ve completed: